 The economic impacts of Pendle have already been so extensive that a long term recovery plan is crucial.
-Further impacts will continue to emerge.
-This study provides insights into Pendle's exposure to Covid-19 and has informed the development of the Nelson Town Deal submission.
-It is for this reason that we have, where possible, provided detailed data insights below the borough level for the town of Nelson.
+Further impacts will continue to emerge over the next few months and possible years.
+This study will provide insights into the still developing picture of Covid-19 and inform the development of the Nelson Town Deal submission.
+It is for this reason that we have, where possible provided detailed data insights below the borough level for the town of Nelson.